Disability insurance after psychotherapy: Your path to financial security despite pre-existing conditions

 Document the exact period and reason for your psychotherapy.

-Answer all health questions absolutely truthfully and without gaps.
+Answer all health questions truthfully and completely.

-Risk Minimisation: The Power of Anonymous Pre-requests
+Risk Minimization: The Power of Anonymous Inquiry

 Expert knowledge: Understanding health assessments and contract details

-Here are specific steps for you:
+Here are concrete steps for you:

 Prepare all health information carefully and comprehensively.